Cycling in Ukraine

 Day 3: Sambir - Drohobych 45-60 km cycling

 This ride shows a rapid change of scenery.
 We ride through a flat plain, where the Dniester River once flowed through large swamps and then along old avenues lined by trees onto Drohobych, once the centre of the salt mining industry.
-Though the second largest city in Lemberg province, this sleepy and provincial city is small but impressive with numerous historical monuments that can be admired on bicycle.
+Though the second largest city in Lviv province, this sleepy and provincial city is small but impressive with numerous historical monuments that can be admired on bicycle.
 We will be staying in the brand new three-star hotel at the outskirts of the city.

 Day 4: Drohobych - Truskavets - Dovgoluka 30 km cycling